Airtel accepts 4-year moratorium on spectrum, AGR payments | Business

 Airtel accepts 4-year moratorium on spectrum, AGR payments

-On the option for converting the interest amount of moratorium period into equity, companies still have ample time to convey their decision, the source pointed out.An e-mail sent to Bharti Airtel on the matter, did not elicit a response.In line with the bold reforms unveiled for the telecom sector, the government recently wrote to telcos including Bharti Airtel, Vodafone Idea and Reliance Jio asking them to convey by October 29 if they would be opting for the four-year dues moratorium.
+On the option for converting the interest amount of moratorium period into equity, companies still have ample time to convey their decision, a source pointed out.In line with the bold reforms unveiled for the telecom sector, the government recently wrote to telcos including Bharti Airtel, Vodafone Idea and Reliance Jio asking them to convey by October 29 if they would be opting for the four-year dues moratorium.

 - Country: